MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/benchmark-model-in-catalog.md

 4. Select the model you're interested in.
 For example, select **gpt-4o**.
 This action opens the model's overview page.

     > [!TIP]
-    > From the model catalog, you can show the models that have benchmarking available by filtering the models on "Benchmark results", using the "Collections" drop-down menu.
+    > From the model catalog, you can show the models that have benchmarking available by using the **Collections** filter and selecting **Benchmark results**.
 These models have a _benchmarks_ icon that looks like a histogram.

 1. Go to the **Benchmarks** tab to check the benchmark results for the model.